mariopavlov/Learn_Scala/docs/sbt/sbt-library-dependencies.md

 ## Managed dependencies

-Managed dependencies are dependencies that sbt automatically downloads, sbt also tracks and matches the managed dependencies versions. `libraryDependencies` is the setting key.
+Managed dependencies are dependencies that sbt automatically downloads, sbt also tracks and matches the managed dependencies versions.
+To setup managed dependencies use `libraryDependencies` setting key.

 We can list all project dependencies with `show` command.